deoache/VBFDM_UdeA/README.md

 ## Setting up a coffea environment with conda

 #### Install miniconda (if you do not have it already)
-Preferably, in your `nobackup` area (in LPC) or in your local computer:
+In your lxplus area or in your local computer:
 ```
+# download miniconda
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

+# run and follow instructions
 bash Miniconda3-latest-Linux-x86_64.sh
-# Follow the instructions to finish the installation

 # Make sure to choose `yes` for the following one to let the installer initialize Miniconda3
 # > Do you wish the installer to initialize Miniconda3